dermen/nanoBragg_multipanel/README.md

 dials.image_viewer eiger_images.h5
 ```

 I hope the script provides a good example of how to simulate multi panel setups!
-You can use cuda by adding the argument ```--cuda```, though speed ups may not be noticable until you switch on mosacitiy divergence etc.  Eiger sim takes longer I think because the eiger model includes a thickness.
+You can use cuda by adding the argument ```--cuda```, though speed ups may not be noticable until you switch on mosacitiy divergence etc.  Eiger sim takes longer I think because the eiger model includes a finite detector sensor thickness.

 ### Optional: ipython

-You can install it along with jupyter
+You can install it along with jupyter (for making jupyter notebooks)

 ```
 libtbx.python -m pip install jupyter